rubik/mando/README.rst

     :alt: Coveralls badge
     :target: https://coveralls.io/r/rubik/mando

-mando is a wrapper around argparse, and allows you to write complete CLI applications in seconds while maintaining all the flexibility.
+mando is a wrapper around ``argparse``, and allows you to write complete CLI applications in seconds while maintaining all the flexibility.

 The problem